segmentio/use-https/Readme.md

 # use-https

-  Detemine whether scripts need to be loaded over HTTPS.
+  Detemine whether scripts need to be loaded over HTTPS for the page to remain secure.

 ## Installation